Apple M1 Max vs Pentium E5200

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Pentium E5200 and Apple M1 Max.
+Types, maximum amount and channel quantity of RAM supported by Pentium E5200 and M1 Max.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory types | DDR1, DDR2, DDR3 | no data |